mahmoudazaid/Integral/README.md

 6. <strong>Make Sure you downloded the Chrome version `75.0.3770.100` </strong>
 7. <strong>Make sure you were downloded Microsoft Expression Encoder 4 from <a href="https://www.microsoft.com/en-sa/download/details.aspx?id=18974">here</a>
  </strong>
- 8.<strong>Make Sure to run the recorded videos from selenium by VLC application</strong>
+ 8. <strong>Make Sure to run the recorded videos from selenium by VLC application</strong>

 ## Project Structure
 1. <strong>BLL Project: Contains The selenium logic</strong>